-These multi-purpose outdoor spaces will support our growing K-8 school with places for independent work, read alouds, performances, scientific research, play, and quiet reflection.
+These multi-purpose outdoor spaces support our growing K-8 school with places for independent work, read alouds, performances, scientific research, play, and quiet reflection.

 WHAT IS "NATURE-BASED"?

 Birches believes that enjoyment and exploration of the natural world is a critical component of a well-rounded childhood.
 Most of our academic time is spent inside the classroom but nature drives many of our themes, encouraging stewardship, exploration and appreciation of our natural world.
-Our staff and students also just enjoy being outside.
-We play in the woods every week and engage in activities like nature journaling, igloo building, tree climbing, gardening and much more!
+Our staff and students also just enjoy being outside and all students spend time outside every day.
+We engage in activities from nature journaling and gardening to igloo building, tree climbing, trail running, and more.
 Our partnership with the Lincoln Land Trust has also afforded us new curricular opportunities like our recent work with the pollinator meadow in Lincoln.

 Birches students enjoy the outdoors, particularly the woods and wetlands, in a variety of ways.
 All children, and particularly our youngest classes, love Nature Play--an opportunity to explore, run, climb, and play in the woods.
 These times are open-ended: some children engage in dramatic play, concocting marvelous plots for their woodland adventures.
 Others seek physical challenges, practicing balancing on logs and climbing trees.
 Curious children can always be found investigating the crevices of a rock wall, observing critters, or inspecting a spider’s delicate web.

 As students get older, playing in the woods is still an integral part of their Birches experience, but they also do weekly nature journaling, go on longer hikes, and have different weekly Exploration classes in the woods.